Arko-Sengupta/Know-Genius/README.md

 4. [Contribution](#contribution)

 ## Introduction
 Your friendly guide to all things general knowledge.
 With just a chat away, dive into various topics and expand your understanding effortlessly.
-Say hello to KnowGenius and embark on a journey of learning made easy.
+Say Hello to KnowGenius and embark on a journey of learning made easy.

 ## Getting Started
 Before diving into the project, ensure you have the following prerequisites: